NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 Specifically, you will need to create and activate the snakemake environment from the [Conda Crash Course exercises](/CondaCrashCourse/README.md#exercises).

+## Why should I use it?
+`conda` is another _really_ useful tool for reproducible research.
+It allows you to structure and organize your workflow code, but also helps you generalize it for running new samples and greatly simplifies running it efficiently on a cluster (as well as on you own laptop).

 ## Introduction

 In many projects, the process of going raw data to final analysis results